 Led by blockbusters like This American Life, Serial and WTF with Marc Maron, podcasts have doubled in popularity since 2008.
-As of last year, an estimated 52 million Americans listen to a podcast each month.
-In fact, podcasts are so popular that every topic under the sun now has podcasts dedicated to it, including, you bet, recruiting.
+As of 2019, 51% of Americans have listened to a podcast, 22% listening in weekly.
+In fact, podcasts are so popular that every topic under the sun now has podcasts dedicated to it, including, you guessed it, recruiting.

 Why should recruiters listen to podcasts?
 Because they’re interesting, entertaining, free, and you can listen to them anywhere.
 Here at Entelo, we listen to podcasts while we work, during our commutes, workouts, and my personal favorite, while making breakfast on the weekends.
 Podcasts are an incredibly inexpensive and convenient way to invest in yourself as a human and, of course, as a recruiter!
 So do yourself a huge favor and download these podcasts ASAP (especially the first one).